zacx-z/Lustre/README.md

 ```lustre
 s = pre s
 ```
-This may produce nil, nil, nil, ... , normally.
-A useless value.
+This may produce nil, nil, nil, ... , a useless value.

 When we evaluate an expression like `pre s`, what we do is to check the current clock of `s` (whether `s` is in its clock cycle) since `pre s` would return a value of the same clock as that of `s`.
 In this equation, `pre s` is assigned to `s`.
 So the current clock of `s` depends on itself.
 We could set it "on clock" or even "off clock".
 Weird?
 This may yield an error since no one will expect a variable of nil values, or we could also set it "on clock" as default to avoid the error.